Alex Rivera

 My Setup

 My home runs on a multi-system setup that reflects the reality most enthusiasts face: no single ecosystem does everything well, so integration is key.
-I use:
+The three platforms I use day to day are:

 Running multiple platforms side by side gives me a realistic perspective on compatibility, reliability, and the trade-offs involved — which informs every review and guide I write here.